citusdata/citus_docs/admin_guide/cluster_management.rst

 Logical replication requires PostgreSQL version 10 or above.
 Only tables with a primary key or `replica identity <https://www.postgresql.org/docs/current/static/sql-altertable.html#sql-createtable-replica-identity>`_ support update and delete operations during logical replication.

 By default ``rebalance_table_shards`` will use logical replication if Citus is running on PostgreSQL >=10 and the distributed table has a primary key or replica identity.
-Otherwise it will fall back to COPY with blocked writes.
+Otherwise it will error with a message about falling back to using COPY with blocked writes.

 .. code-block:: sql